 Connecting VS Code to Andromeda

 VS Code is a popular IDE and can easily be used to access files, modify code, and build projects on Andromeda using the SSH extension.
-Before proceeding, make sure that you can connect to Andromeda via SSH from the terminal, as outlined in the related tutorial, and ensure you are either on campus or connected via the Eagle VPN
+Before proceeding, make sure that you can connect to Andromeda via SSH from the terminal, as outlined in the related tutorial, and ensure you are either on campus or connected via the Eagle VPN.

 1. Download VS Code